alexhippo/rosa-recipe-app/app/data/FishSarciado.md

 1. Batter fish with flour, salt and pepper
 2. Fry (not deep) fish.
 Set aside
 3. Sangkucha - fry garlic, onion until transluscent.
-Add chopped tomato
+Add chopped tomato.
+Ensure that the tomato is almost disintegrated to make the sauce thick.
-4. Add 2 cups of water and bring to the boil
+4. Add 1 cup of water and bring to the boil for at least 5 minutes
-5. Beat 3 eggs and stir with the sauce for 2 mins
+5. Beat 3 eggs and stir with the sauce for at least 2 mins
-6. Add spinach to the sauce 2 mins
+6. Add spinach to the sauce at least 2 mins
-7. Pour sauce over fried fish and serve
+7. Add fish to the sauce to keep it warm

 ## Notes